 It was found that one of the customers in SACU received payment terms.
-An adjustment was made to these sales based on the amount of days and the applicable interest rate.
+An adjustment was made to these sales based on the amount of days on the amount of days and the applicable interest rate.

-4.3.3 Margin of dumping
+4.2.3 Margin of dumping